 We encourage the university community to make eco-friendly commute choices.
-Carpools that register with DOTS receive 50% off their permit and may park in all parking garages on campus, as well as all of the lots assigned to each member.
+Carpools that register with DOTS receive 50% off their permit and may park in any carpool designated space located in all garages on campus, as well as all lots assigned to each member.
 Please visit our carpool and vanpool page for more details and registration instructions.

 View our parking regulations to see other available parking permits, such as alumni permits, emeritus permits, retiree permits and after-hours permits.

 Payroll deduction registrations are a pre-tax benefit deducted from your paycheck over the course of 20 pay periods.
 Deductions are not taken over the summer.
 Employees who are hired during the summer before August 7, 2019 are required to pay for their permit using cash, check, or card payment until payroll deduction resumes in the fall.
 Payment options for the summer permit are available.

 Your transportation coordinator will assist you in pre-tax payroll deduction enrollment.
 Upon completing and submitting the required forms, you will see deductions begin up to two pay periods after enrolling.
 To confirm that deductions are being taken, employees may look under taxes/deductions for “20-PAY PARKING” on pay statements.